Anna Nicole Smith Died 10 Years Ago Today

 — Us Weekly (@usweekly) February 4, 2017

 Anna Nicole Smith was fodder for the media because of her surgically enhanced breasts and because she was an accident always waiting to happen.
 Her biography became arguably one of the most popular episodes of True Hollywood Stories.
-In 2002, she was given her own reality TV series– The Anna Nicole Show by E!
+In 2002, she was given her own reality TV series– The Anna Nicole Show by the E! network.

-The wild series portrayed the former playboy model as a train wreck.
+The wild series portrayed the former Playboy model as a train wreck.
 Anna Nicole Smith had gained weight and no longer got regular acting or modeling gigs.
 She was also in dire straits financially after embarking on lavish spending sprees and heaping lump sums on her attorneys as she battled her stepson over her billionaire husband’s fortune.
 Story slants also included the reality star struggling to remain celibate and trying to stop her poodle from having sex with inanimate objects.

 I added a video to a @YouTube playlist https://t.co/vjBSCldhPC The Anna Nicole Show Season 2: Episode 4 Trading Places